Augmentations, annuli, and Alexander polynomials: Examples

-For details, see \cite[Section 7.2]{EkholmNgHigherGenus}.
-Note that we applied the transformation $\lambda \mapsto \lambda \mu^{-3}$ to the formulas in that reference, since in our conventions the $x$ curve must be null-homologous in $\R^3\setminus K$.
+The differentials of four of these chords are explained in detail in \cite[Section 7.2]{EkholmNgHigherGenus}, and the differentials of the other two chords are obtained in a similar manner.
+Note that we applied the transformation $\lambda \mapsto \lambda \mu^{-3}$ to the formulas in \cite{EkholmNgHigherGenus}, since in our conventions the $x$ curve must be null-homologous in $\R^3\setminus K$.
 On chords of degree 0, we get

 One can then compute the $\epsilon_{M_K}$-linearized differential, and see that its kernel in degree 1 is spanned by